Skip to content

 Bases: IoManager

-Persist PySpark DataFrames as Unity Catalog managed Delta tables.
+Persist PySpark DataFrames as Unity Catalog Delta tables.

-Uses saveAsTable / spark.table() with the three-level namespace catalog.schema.task_key.
+Uses saveAsTable / spark.table() with the three-level namespace catalog.schema.name.

 Parameters: